C4rohan/C4Rohan/README.md

 ## 🚀 Projects

+###🏥 HealthAssist
+- **Objective**: Handling tasks from balance inquiries and payments to itemized bill and medical‑record requests without live‑agent handoffs.
+- **Technologies**:  Dialogflow CX, Genesys CX
+- **Impact**:By deploying a bilingual, cloud‑native Dialogflow Virtual Agent on Genesys CX with us‑central1/us‑east1 redundancy, we automate billing and records self‑service to deflect 20–40% of calls, cut contact‑center costs by ~85%, deliver 24/7 high availability, and generate analytics for continuous optimization and future scalability.

 ### 🔑 Password Reset System
 - **Objective**: Streamline the password reset process for employees using an IVR system, improving security and efficiency.
 - **Technologies**: Dialogflow CX, Google Telephony